Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 attacks, as experience has shown that unavailability of DNS resolving because of attacks is a significant motivation for users to switch services.

-TODO: Add reference for work by Roland's student.
+TODO: Add reference to ongoing research on this topic.

 ### Service options